-This video from London, England is called Britons protest against US air strikes on Syria.
+This 16 April 2018 video from London, England is about Britons protesting against British air strikes on Syria.

 From the USA: